Cayey, Puerto Rico: Telemundo WKAQ TV Tower

 Telemundo WKAQ-TV Tower, situated at 18°6'47"N 66°3'9"W, is a 336.8 m tall guyed mast for FM-/TV-broadcasting.
 It was built in 1971 and it is the second tallest man-made structure of Puerto Rico.

 Pedro Montañez Stadium

-The Pedro Montañez Municipal Stadium in Cayey, proceeded by the first Pedro Montañez Municipal Stadium in Cayey, is the home of the Toritos de Cayey Double-A baseball team, and the Benigno Fernandez Garcia Jr. High School's field day competitions.
+The Pedro Montañez Municipal Stadium in Cayey, proceeded by the Ángel Luis Correa Municipal Stadium in Cayey, is the home of the Toritos de Cayey Double-A baseball team, and the Benigno Fernandez Garcia Jr. High School's field day competitions.
+The stadium is named after famous boxer Pedro Montañez.
+Outside of the stadium, there's two statues.
+Near the entrance, there's one of Pedro Montañez and one of one of the most famous and beloved baseball players in Cayey, Luis Raúl "Rolo" Colón.
+The ballpark holds 6,500 people.

 Cayey Pegasus Broadcasting WAPA-TV Tower

 The Cayey Pegasus Broadcasting tower, at coordinates 18°6'33"N and 66°3'2"W is the third-tallest structure in Puerto Rico.
 It is a guyed mast owned by Hemisphere Media Group with a height of 332.5 m, which was built in 1966.